kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 matching is precise and the validation expressions don't need to do any post-matching checks that could have been handled by matching.

-Note that if a policy configuration is to be applied as broadly as possible (i.e. everywhere allowed by the policy definition) it must do so by using a wildcard match rule.
+Note that if a policy binding is to be applied as broadly as possible (i.e. everywhere allowed by the policy definition) it must do so by using a wildcard match rule.
 An `effect: MatchAll` (only permitted if no other match criteria is present) could be offered to make this easy, or an existing match criteria that supports wildcards could be used.

 Match Policy: